MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 To create a chat flow, on the **Create a new flow** screen, select **Create** on the **Chat flow** card, or select **Chat** in the **Explore gallery** and clone one of the available flows.

 In a chat flow authoring page, the chat flow is tagged with a **Chat** label to distinguish it from standard and evaluation flows.
-To test a chat flow, you select **Chat** at the top of the page to trigger a **Chat** box for conversation.
+To test a chat flow, you select **Chat** at the top of the page to open a **Chat** box for conversation.

 :::image type="content" source="./media/how-to-develop-flow/chat-authoring-layout.png" alt-text="Screenshot of chat flow authoring page." lightbox ="./media/how-to-develop-flow/chat-authoring-layout.png":::